Drug Rehab & Alcohol Rehab in Northamptonshire and near Northamptonshire

 However, NHS-funded rehab treatment is completely free.
 This means that if you need to attend drug and alcohol rehab in Northamptonshire, but cannot afford to go private, then you can attend NHS funded rehab treatment completely free of charge.

-NHS-funded drug and alcohol rehab in Northamptonshire is suffering from a lack of funding, meaning that the NHS cannot afford to create their own rehab centres across the UK.
+NHS-funded drug rehab and alcohol rehab treatment in Northamptonshire is suffering from a lack of funding, meaning that the NHS cannot afford to create their own rehab centres across the UK.

-Instead, they simply pay for you to attend a private rehab centre, so that you can gain funded access to treatment.
+Instead, they simply pay for you to attend a private drug and alcohol rehab centre, so that you can gain access to high-quality drug and alcohol rehab treatment for free.

 This means that you will be placed in a private rehab centre alongside fee-paying patients.